 - Professor Shawn Michelle Smith is a specialist in the history of photography, with an emphasis on photography and culture.
 Her books include Photography on the Color Line: W.E.B.
 Du Bois, Race, and Visual Culture and the forthcoming Pictures and Progress: Early Photography and the Making of African American Identity (Duke, 2012).

-- Assistant Professor Karen Morris is a cultural anthropologist with a focus on the Cote d'Ivoire.
+- Associate Professor Karen Morris is a cultural anthropologist with a focus on the Cote d'Ivoire.
 Her publications include Guide to the West African Holdings of the American Folklife Center and the Library of Congress.